Conveyancing For Buying Property

 We’re With You Every Step Of The Way

-The first step is to start applying for a home loan.
+The first step is to start applying for a home loan and obtain a loan pre-approval.
 Make sure you read everything thoroughly, from the pre-contractual statement which outlines the fees and charges to which you’ll be subject to the actual mortgage contract itself.
 Remember you are entitled to legal advice and are under no obligation to sign anything on the spot.

 Once you have found a property you like, you will need to arrange a pre-purchase building inspection report and perhaps a pest inspection report.
 These are written reports about the condition of the property and helps you find out any potentially costly problems.
 You may be able to use this information to negotiate a reduction in the purchase price.
 If you’re not sure who to trust to do this inspection, talk to us.

 If you are buying a strata title property, we also recommend you obtain a strata inspection report which reviews the status of the strata scheme, any upcoming special levies, issues with the building or current litigation.
 It can help to ensure you are not exposed to any unforeseen expenses in the future.
 We can arrange these reports on your behalf.

 Once you’re ready to proceed, make an offer.
 You might be asked to pay a small sum as an initial deposit, but this is fully refundable if you don’t end up signing the contract.
 It does not mean that the property is yours yet either, as the agent can take other offers and continue to market the property until contracts are unconditionally exchanged.